juanbkm/donor2019/content/modalities/old-trust-funds.md

     description: |
       As of 2019, the High-Level Technology Fund (HLTF) provided funding to four projects on water resources development, irrigation improvement, road development, and water supply and sanitation; as well as to eight technical assistances covering the areas of trade, energy, agriculture, social development, and knowledge exchange.
 In 2019, HLTF also provided US$15.20 million in replenishment funds.

-      This fund provides grant financing to promote the integration of high-level technology (HLT) and innovative solutions into ADB-financed and administered sovereign and non-sovereign projects.
+      This fund provides grant financing to promote the integration of high-level technology (HLT) and innovative solutions into ADB-financed and administered sovereign and nonsovereign projects.
 The fund seeks to encourage widespread adoption of HLT and enable technological development and/or the scaling up of the technology deployment in developing member countries.
 Projects from all ADB developing member countries are eligible for financing from this fund.
   - item:
     type: multi
     name: Pacific Business Investment Trust Fund